attaccapublishing/TouchOSC/scripting-examples/exclusive-grid-row-selector/readme.md

 end
 ```

-This script relies on grids having reliable numbering - left-to-right, top-to-bottom starting with an index of 1 at the top left of the grid - and reliable naming of each button which matches the button's index.
+This script relies on grids having reliable numbering: left-to-right, top-to-bottom starting with an index of 1 at the top left of the grid .
 It will scale to any size grid object as it uses the grid's `gridX` property to determine the size of each row.

 There's a bit of nudging values into the right place (all of the `+1`s) to account for the grid's index starting at 1.